sfiggins/katacoda-scenarios/uilayout-editor-terminal/step1.md

 `test.html.etb`{{open}}

-## Open Root Files
+## Open File paths

 Known issue:

+Editor paths are relative to "uieditorpath".
+Files do not open as expected when given a full path.
+This is because paths for the editor are always appended to the "uieditorpath."
+The default value for uieditor path is in most cases `root`.
+For this scenario, "uieditorpath" has been set to `/test/`.

-Files outside of the user root directory can't be opened.
-This is never going to be supported.
-Workarounds are use VS Code or symlink the file to the path.
+Workarounds for opening files outside of "uiedtorpath" are to use relative pathing, symlink the file to the path, or use VS Code layouts which do not share this limitation.

+### Files with full path

 `echo '/etc' > /etc/test`{{execute}}

+This will not work:

 `/etc/test`{{open}}

+### Files with relative path

+This will open the file under /etc, but the file will not show up in the file tree to the left of the editor.

+`../etc/test`{{open}}

+### Files in /root

 `echo 'myfilein' > /root/myfileinroot`{{execute}}

-`/root/myfileinroot`{{open}}

-Full paths also appear to fail, even if they are in the same directory as the editor.
-This should work.

-`/test/myfileinroot`{{open}}

-In would be the same as doing:
+Root is the default in most cases for "uieditorpath".
+This would work had we not set the "uieditorpath" to `/test/`

 `myfileinroot`{{open}}

+### Files in uieditor path

+`echo 'myfilein' > /test/myfileintest`{{execute}}

+Paths that can be found relative to the "uieditorpath" will work as expected:

+`myfileintest`{{open}}